pycroscopy/pyUSID/docs/unit_tests_to_examples.rst

   h5_spec_inds = writer._create_dataset(h5_f, dset_source_spec_inds)
   h5_spec_vals = writer._create_dataset(h5_f, dset_source_spec_vals)

 Finally, we arrive at the assertion portion of the unit test and this is the only section that will need to be changed.
-The following line proves that the dataset `h5_main` cannot pass the test of being a pycroscopy `Main` dataset since it has not yet been linked to the ancillary datasets
+The following line proves that the dataset `h5_main` cannot pass the test of being a USID `Main` dataset since it has not yet been linked to the ancillary datasets

 .. code-block:: python